Chapter 20: Plans

 “Got anywhere to go?”
 Cain asked.

-“To my husband in Mestelina?”
-She wondered aloud.
+“My husband is in Mestelina?” she wondered aloud.
 “I can’t go to my parents.
 It’s the first place they’ll look for me.
 It’s better they know nothing.”

 “Where do we find him?”

-“Don’t worry about that, ma’am,” Baldwin assured her.
-“The kitchen staff likes to play stones.
+“Don’t worry about that, ma’am,” Baldwin said.
+“The kitchen servants like to play stones.
 We won a lot recently.”
 He looked at his brother and grinned.

 They made camp after passing Fort Road, hiding the wagon as far into the woods as they could.
 They had food and bedrolls for each of them.

-In the morning, she rode up front with them, happy to see the scenery and the sky.
+In the morning, she rode up front with them, relieved to see scenery and sky.
 She promised them her husband would help get them settled somewhere.

 They talked about where they were from and what they might do in Mestelina.
-They’d be wanted men for helping her escape.
+They’d become wanted men for helping her escape.

 Lady Melazera barged into her husband’s bedchamber.
 “Gaelib!”
 But he wasn’t there.
 Exasperated, she paced back and forth across the thick sanguine carpet, shrieking out his name repeatedly.

-When he finally entered, she turned on him like a snake ready to strike.
+When he finally entered, she turned on him like a snake, ready to strike.
 Her eyes narrowed.
-“Banished?”
-She snarled.
-“I’ve plans for the knight.
+“Banished?” she snarled.
+“I had plans for the knight.
 You know that.”

-Ignoring her, the Lord of Lorness, closed the door.
+Ignoring her, the Earl of Lorness closed the door.
 “I hadn’t expected you back so soon.”
 His arms encircled her as he kissed her neck.
-“Caileagh dear, the knight is dead.
-It was rash, but Sagen spoiled my plan.
+“Caileagh, dear, the knight is dead.
+It was rash, but Sagen spoiled my planned recreation.
 It seemed prudent to throw Greysun a bone.
 His was a magnificent performance yesterday.
 You’d have enjoyed it greatly.”
 He kissed her again.

 She broke free of his embrace.
 “I need him dead by my hand, my hand!”
 Then her demeanor softened, and she whispered in conciliatory tones, “My dear, we could have shared him.
 His blood and suffering would have been a laudable sacrifice, worthy of the Warrior.”

-He nodded, conceding the point.
-“Perhaps, but Otual ’s influence threatened me.
+He wobbled his head, conceding the point.
+“Perhaps, but exiled, Otual’s influence still threatened me.
 It had to be burned away, his very memory blackened.
-While he lived, he inspired the king to independent thought.
-Worse, they’d have been too strong together.
-I need Sagen weak and pliable, swayed by my ideas.
+While he lived, he’d inspire the king to independent thought.
+I need Sagen weak, and pliable, swayed by my ideas.
 Mine alone.
-Jon had to die… and is now dead.”
+Jon had to die…and is now dead.”

 Caileagh pressed her body against Gaelib’s.
-“But dear, I’ve just had a vision.
+“But dear, I’ve just seen a vision.
 He survived.”
-She circled him slowly, her fingers tracing his collar.
+She circled him leisurely, her fingers tracing his collar.
 “You should’ve let me keep him.”
 She brushed her hair away, looking into his eyes again.
 “He’ll be your undoing.”

-“Ha!”
-Gaelib stepped away, his mood cool and distant.
-Yet he embraced her again.
-“If he survives, Otual’s devotions and petty godling are no match for the God of this Age.
+He embraced her again.
+“If he survives, Otual’s devotions and petty godling are no match for the God of this Age, the God over all other Gods.
 The reputation we’ve constructed for him and the reward we’re offering will lead to his recapture.”
-He slowly massaged her shoulders.
-“You know I would prefer that we use him also.”
+He kneaded her shoulders.
+“You know I would prefer that we use him as a sacrifice.
+And if Greysun failed me, I’ll let you have him too.”

 She pursed her lips.
 “Then, I shall forgive you, eventually.
 But you must take more care.
 Others are watching.
-They see you act ever more boldly, without the approval of the king, or even consultation with him.
-Worse, I’m hearing of all-too-accurate rumors circulating about our ‘private’ gatherings.
-So many that my birds cannot suppress them.”
+They see you act ever more boldly, without the approval of the king.
+Worse, I’m hearing all-too-accurate rumors about our ‘private’ gatherings.
+So many that my birds cannot suppress them all.”

-“You are exaggerating,” he contradicted, his eyes hardening.
+“You are overreacting,” he said, his eyes hard.

 “I care for you, my love.”
 She leaned against him, letting him feel the warmth of her body.
-“Yet, your recklessness is creating enemies.
+“Your recklessness is creating enemies.
 Worse, they’re organizing.
 I’ve just had the most tedious experience ripping secrets from some fool named Frink.
-He babbled endlessly of some hidden cabal of farmers, tinkers, and candlemakers.
-He even tried to tell me the group was led by Otual’s wife.”
+He babbled endlessly about some hidden cabal of peasants.
+And that they spent time living in the Frei Forest.
+He even tried to tell me the group was led by Otual’s wife and that she disguised herself as a man.”

 “His wife?
 That’s absurd.
 She’s nothing.”